generative-light/p5.scribble.js/README.md

 written by Jo Wood, giCentre, City University London based on an idea by Nikolaus Gradwohl. https://github.com/gicentre/handy

+# Examples
+In the examples directory you can find examples to see p5.scribble.js in action.
+I will add more examples in the future.
+If you create some nice stuff with p5.scribble,js, which could fit in the example directory, let me know or send a PR.

 # How to use
 ## Include the file